-While no two organizations are the same, Norm draws on his experience in the SEC Division of Investment Management and the Office of Compliance Inspections and Examinations to offer the Compliance Calculus™ to firms as they undertake a compliance program that seeks to attain the right balance of effort and resources to place on compliance.
-In his keynote address at the ACA Compliance Conference on April 23, 2015, Norm outlined the principles of the Compliance Calculus™ program, which includes treating clients fairly, staying informed on the issues that are of concern to the SEC, developing a plan, and consistently testing and reevaluating a compliance program for effectiveness.
+While no two organizations are the same, Norm draws on his experience at the SEC Division of Investment Management and the Office of Compliance Inspections and Examinations to offer the Compliance Calculus™ to firms as they undertake a compliance program.
+Such a program seeks to attain the right balance of effort and resources to place on compliance.
+In his keynote address at the ACA Compliance Conference, Norm outlined the principles of the Compliance Calculus™ program, which includes treating clients fairly, staying informed on the issues that are of concern to the SEC, developing a plan, and consistently testing and reevaluating a compliance program for effectiveness.

 If you’re interested in having Norm speak at your next event on the Compliance Calculus™ program, please contact firstname.lastname@example.org.